CSLewin/NeonSunset/NEON SUNET.md

   - Using Soft methods in pursuit of Access has a base difficulty of TN 15.
   - Using Soft methods in pursuit of Information has a base difficulty of TN 10.

-While you're executing a hack, you're free to perform other actions so long as the computer or headware you're using to hack isn't used for any other task or destroyed.
+While you're executing a hack, you're free to perform other actions so long as the computer or headware you're using to hack isn't used for another task or destroyed.

 **Speed Effects on Hacking**